yousefis/MotionDetector/README.md

 ![Alt Text](image250.gif)

+## Licence
+You are welcome to use this code in your own work.
+If you use this code, please cite the below paper:

+<a href="https://ieeexplore.ieee.org/abstract/document/8561242/">A Novel Motion Detection Method Using 3D Discrete Wavelet Transform</a>

 ## Acknowledgments

 Thanks to S. Cai et al.[1] for their Wavelet Transforms package.

 1. S. Cai, K. Li, and I. Selesnick.
 Matlab Implementation of Wavelet Transforms.
 Retrieved from http://eeweb.poly.edu/iselesni/WaveletSoftware on February 13, 2018.